Retrieval-augmented generation (RAG) for question-answering with LangChain

 speech_file_path.write_text(state_of_the_union)

-# has a maximum limit on input tokens.
-So we split up the speech
+# So here, we split up the speech into smaller chunks.

 text_splitter = CharacterTextSplitter(chunk_size=1000, chunk_overlap=0)